Doniyor6444/Doniyor6444/README.md

 ---

 ### 🧠 About Me
-I’m a software engineer driven by curiosity for how systems truly work.
+I’m a software engineer driven by curiosity about how systems truly work.
-My focus lies in building reliable, efficient backend architectures and understanding every layer of the stack — from logic to infrastructure.
+My focus lies in building reliable backend architectures and understanding every layer — from logic to infrastructure.

-My long-term mission is to stand at the intersection of software engineering and cybersecurity.
+My mission is to stand at the intersection of software engineering and cybersecurity.
-I believe that real security begins with understanding creation: how software is built, how data moves, and how vulnerabilities emerge.
+Real security begins with understanding how software is created, how data moves, and where vulnerabilities arise.

 Technology is just a tool — critical thinking is the real weapon.
-That’s why I keep learning, analyzing, and defending — not just as a profession, but as a mindset.
+I keep learning, analyzing, and defending — not just as a profession, but as a mindset.

 ---

 ### ⚙️ Tech Stack